zzzhy/tinyspring/README.md

 tinyspring
 ==========
-###TinySpring is designed to be a set of tools for Spring projects.It began when I wished to write a practical generic DAO class for my spring-mvc project.
+###TinySpring is designed to be a set of tools for Spring-JPA projects.It began when I wished to write a practical generic DAO class for my spring-mvc project.
 ###For now TinySpring contains three parts:

 * a generic DAO class with helper method to access database more easily.

 * some model class to help organize view objects.

-* some utility methods missing from the common libraries (or I just don't know of, in this case inform me ;] ).
+* some utility methods missing from the common libraries (or I just don't know of, in this case please inform me ;] ).

 # Usage